nkashyap/console.io/Readme.md

 ### PROFILER

-Profile tab will only appear in the application when profiler is enabled on client.
+Profile support is now added in Console.IO.
+Profile tab is only displayed when profiler is enabled and it can only enabled from client side.

 NOTE:it only works when files are loaded using RequireJS at the moment.

 #### Enabling profiler from client